 It’s no secret that the tax code from the IRS can be confusing, and tax rates are one of the most frequently misunderstood aspects.
 Filers who misinterpret marginal and effective tax rates can end up believing they have to pay more in taxes, which isn’t the case.
 Here are the key differences between the two.

-Here’s how the process works.
-In the first bracket – 10% – you would pay 10% of the bracket’s maximum amount.
+Here’s why: In the first bracket – 10% – you would pay 10% of the bracket’s maximum amount.

 - 10% of $9,525 = $952.50